manOnWebs/doger.net/README.md

-# WiiNet
+# Doger.net
 ![screenshot_2022-4-19](https://user-images.githubusercontent.com/83787150/163919849-51f35035-7813-4ce2-b31f-3d0131b811bc.png)
 The Internet Channel, revived

 ## Features
-Right now, WiiNet contains 5 main features.
+Right now, Doger.net contains 5 main features.
 1. Games
    - Play a variety of Web games on the Wii
    - Many are sourced from BlueMaxima's Flashpoint
    - Categorised into USB Keyboard, Made for Wii, PC Games and Javascript
 2. Videos
    - Stream videos from a few content creators
-   - Mainly WiiNet contributors and friends
+   - Mainly Doger.net contributors and friends
    - Get your own channel by pledging to the Patreon
 3. Media
    - View many old-school Flash animations and media